EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 Also Liquid Ajax Cart intercepts all product forms submitions and sends ajax requests instead.

 ## Demo
-[liquid-ajax-cart.myshopify.com](https://liquid-ajax-cart.myshopify.com/) — the store uses "Minimal" theme and Liquid Ajax Cart on top.
-The theme is from the Shopify free themes list and it doesn't have any ajax-cart related functionality out of the box.
+A development store [liquid-ajax-cart.myshopify.com](https://liquid-ajax-cart.myshopify.com/) demonstrates all the features of Liquid Ajax Cart.

 Password: `liquid-ajax-cart`

+The store uses the "Minimal" theme from the Shopify free themes list and Liquid Ajax Cart on top.
+The theme doesn't have any ajax-cart related functionality out of the box.

-The store's code is connected to the main branch of this repository.
+The store's codebase lives in the main branch of this repository: folders `assets`, `config`, `layout`, `locales`, `sections`, `snippets`, `templates`.

 ## Documentation ( in process )